Q. Why is Cisco making both source and binary versions

 A: The best approach will be for the OpenH264 community to ultimately co-develop an automated process to make the binaries from the project's source code on a public, infrastructure service.
 The automation tools could be developed and stored in github and a log of each build published for the benefit of everyone to ensure the builds only contain OpenH264 code.

 In the meantime, Mozilla has built the binaries used by Firefox and Cisco has built binaries for general application use.
 Cisco's development practices are focused on delivering trustworthy products and systems and strictly prohibit any intentional behaviors or features that allow unauthorized access, exposure of sensitive device information, or bypass of security measures.

 Q. What email list can developers use to discuss work on

-A: For right now, we are using the email list at firstname.lastname@example.org - Subscribe at https://groups.google.com/d/forum/openh264-dev.
+A: We are using the email list at firstname.lastname@example.org - Subscribe at https://groups.google.com/d/forum/openh264-dev.